Confraternity Enrolment plus Gift

 THE ROSARY CONFRATERNITY'S OBLIGATIONS

-Each member strives to pray fifteen mysteries of the Rosary each week (this does not bind under sin), and must have his/her name inscribed in the register of the Confraternity.
+Each member strives to pray the mysteries of the Rosary meaning the Joyful, Sorrowful and Glorious Mysteries; the Luminous Mysteries is not included as an obligation but is certainly encouraged, each week (this does not bind under sin), and must have his/her name inscribed in the register of the Confraternity.
 There are no meetings, no dues.

 SIGNIFICANCE OF ENROLMENT